We look forward to welcoming you to Sonoma State for the MALCS Summer Institute!

 The 2017 MALCS Summer Institute will showcase work and scholarship focused on gender non-conforming, transgender, queer, Chicana, Latina, Afro-Latina, Asian-Latina, Native American and Indigenous individuals and communities challenging and resisting structures of oppression in local, national, and international contexts.
-We welcome panels, roundtables, performances, workshops, and individual paper proposals that address this year’s theme and/or any of these topics:
+We will host panels, roundtables, performances and workshops addressing this year’s theme and the following topics:

 - Intersectional feminismos